woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/20-usage/71-project-settings.md

 :::

-### Only inject netrc credentials into trusted containers
+### Only inject netrc credentials into trusted clone plugins

 The "clone" step may need git credentials (e.g. for private repos).
 These are injected via `netrc`.